GENERAL INFO (Jump to Diary)|

 Over a third of the territory of Albania about 10.000 square kilometres are forested and the country is very rich in flora.
 However, I have failed to find anything in particular I will be looking for.

 The road get sealed, and I meet a snake on it.
-The fences along the road are weaved in willow of made of wood.
+The fences along the road are weaved in willow or made of wood.
 There are some scattered farms, but they only grow hay and vegetables around here.

 The mountains turn higher and more drastic.
 They are not barren, but close.
 Some have still a bit of snow in the ravines, and it is a bit chill.
 The valleys have some settlements, but not much.
 I get to a new, real nice road, except for the speed limit 40 km/t - unless it is 20!
-And the locals apply.
+And the locals apply!

 I reach the coastal plain, and the houses turn real nice, although not all are much bigger than in the mountains.
 I see a horse wagon, but most vehicles are Mercedes sedans - around 95%.
 Some old, some brand new.
 I find a nice camp, and think "German standard".
 Then, as I walk to the kitchen, I see nine out of ten number plates actually are German.
 The last is Austrian.
-I have seen too much today, and it get way pass midnight before I stop.
+I have seen too much today, and it get way pass midnight before I stop working with it.

 4/6.
 Considering how hard it is to find a washing machine and tumbler, I accept the campsites offer, despite they want five hours to dry my stuff.
 Then I can spend a long time exploring the Theth valley.
 Ten kilometres back from where I came, and 30 kilometres into the rather flat valley to start with.